itsliamegan/acsl/README.md

 # ACSL Programs

-These programs are solutions to previous, released American Computer Science League contest problems, as well as problems from the 2018-2019 year.
+These programs are solutions to previous, released American Computer Science League contest problems, as well as problems from the 2018-2019 and 2019-2020 years.
 I can't find which problems go with which program, however, so they are simply provided here for documentation/archive purposes